 Program to concatenate two strings using while loop

-Let's consider an example to combine two strings using a while loop in C++ programming.
+Let's explore a demonstration of merging two strings by utilizing a while loop in C++ programming.

 Program2.cpp